Yorkie - It's not for Chocolate Lovers

 Public Health England's ideology is as simple as it is stupid:

-that if you make food sufficiently horrible, or sufficiently expensive, people will simply stop eating.
+that if you make popular food sufficiently horrible, or sufficiently expensive, people will simply stop eating it.

 These people are fuckwits.
 The kind of dim bulb, sanctimonious authoritarians who brought prohibition to America (yep, that really worked)